tlevine/www.thomaslevine.com/content/!/web-sites-to-data-tables/index.md

 This is also nice because you can load the HTTP responses from your own computer rather than downloading them each time.

+### Parsing
+Once we've downloaded the data, we have files sitting on our computer.
+HTML files are quite common on the web, so I'll discuss some parsing methods that are specific to HTML files.

+As I said, there are a lot of HTML files on the web, but there are other file formats too.
+You'll have to parse them

 ## Libraries you want

 * HTTP client